Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The first STXS measurements combining the $\PH\to\Pgg\Pgg$, \ZZ, \WW, \PQb\PQb, \PGtPgt, and \PGmPGm decay modes have been performed by the ATLAS~\cite{Aad:2019mbh} and CMS~\cite{Sirunyan:2018koj} Collaborations.
 First STXS measurements in the \HTT decay channel alone have been performed by the ATLAS Collaboration~\cite{Aaboud:2018pen,ATLAS:2022yrq}.
 In this paper, we report three STXS analyses in the \HTT decay channel performed by the CMS Collaboration.
 All analyses are based on the LHC data sets of the years 2016--2018, corresponding to an integrated luminosity of 138\fbinv.
 The events are analyzed in the \emu, \etau, \mutau, and \tautau final states based on the number of electrons, muons, and \tauh candidates in the event, where \tauh refers to a hadronic \PGt lepton decay.
 Results are reported in the form of signal strengths relative to the SM predictions and products of cross sections and branching fraction for the decay into \PGt leptons.
 They are provided in the redefined STXS stage-0 and -1.2 scheme.
 Some of the STXS stage-1.2 bins, to which the analyses are not yet sensitive, have been combined into supersets.

 Two analyses target the simultaneous measurement of the \ggH and \qqH processes.
 One, referred to as the ``cut-based'' (CB) analysis, exploits an event categorization optimized on the ratio of signal over background events, together with one- (1D) and two-dimensional (2D) discriminants related to the properties of the \PGtPgt and jet final state to distinguish between signal and backgrounds.
 The other, referred to as the neural network (NN) analysis, exploits NN event multiclassification, with the output of the NNs as the only discriminating observables.
 The \NNana is found to be more sensitive with a 30\% stronger constraint on the signal strength for the STXS stage-0 \qqH bin and 30\% (40\%) stronger constraints, on average, on the STXS stage-1.2 \ggH (\qqH) bins, relative to the \CBana.
 In addition, a third analysis, referred to as the \VHana, targets \VH production.
 The inclusive, STXS stage-0, and -1.2 signal strengths and products of the cross sections and branching fraction for the decay into \PGt leptons obtained from the combination of the NN- and \VHanapl are considered the main results of the paper.
 A description of the \CBana is given as it facilitates comparisons of the selections documented in the paper with alternative simulations or theory models.
-It also serves as reference for a previous publication of differential cross section measurements in the \HTT decay channel~\cite{CMS:2021gxc} and as a detailed verification for the statistical methods exploited by the \NNana.
+It also serves as reference for a previous publication of differential cross section measurements in the \HTT decay channel~\cite{CMS:2021gxc}, with which it shares the same object selections, strategy for signal extraction, and methods for the estimation of data-driven backgrounds, and as a detailed verification for the statistical methods exploited by the \NNana.